raguar94/InventorySystem/README.md

 - This component has some delegates for the following events: OnItemGranted, OnItemUsed, and OnItemRemoved.
 Use them if needed.

 # Inventory Interface
-- The **GCInventoryInterface** class should be implemented in the actor that holds the inventory component.
+- The **ISInventoryInterface** class should be implemented in the actor that holds the inventory component.
 The reason is that this class possesses some methods to extend the functionality of the inventory as needed.

 # Inventory GIS Subsystem
 - This is the class in charge of fetching all the data of your items and store the data assets that you defined.